blakemorgan/blaketm.me/docs/index.markdown

 This is my website — it isn't fancy.

-There isn't much to see here, but here are links to things you might care
+There isn't much to see here, but here are links to things you may care
 about:

 * [LinkedIn](https://www.linkedin.com/in/blaketmorgan/)